knative/docs/serving/samples/helloworld-shell/README.md

 generally more useful if you build them step-by-step.
 The following instructions recreate the source files from this folder.

-1. Create a new file named `script.sh` and copy the code block below into it.
+1. Create a new file named `script.sh` and paste the following script:

     ```sh
     #!/bin/sh